Skip to Main Content

 Boolean Operators

-Boolean operators are used to connect search keywords and phrases in most library databases.
+Boolean operators are linking words used to combine search keywords and phrases in most library databases.
 The most common are AND, OR, and NOT.
 Choose one of the above tabs to learn more.

 AND